rmaganza/parsec-improved/README.md

 # Implementation of Algorithms for the Measure of Inequality on Partially ordered data

-This repository contains the practical work behindd my very theoretical Bachelor thesis.
+This repository contains the practical work behind my very theoretical Bachelor thesis.

 ## Goals 🎯